-There are security cameras overseeing the main campus which includes the dormitory building.
+There are security cameras overseeing the main campus which includes the parking lot.
 A closed circuit television is closely monitored.

-Students must keep their Student Identification cards with them when entering the main building and the dormitory building, and they must show the cards when asked by AIC security personnel or members of the AIC administration.
+Students must keep their Student Identification cards with them when entering the main building, and they must show the cards when asked by AIC security personnel or members of the AIC administration.
 The main office issues student IDs in the students’ first year.
-If the ID is lost during the student’s academic pro gram, there is a replacement fee of $25.
+If the ID is lost during the student’s academic program, there is a replacement fee of $25.

-If a student is reported to be missing for more than 24 hours, proper campus measures will be taken to locate the student to determine his/her well-being.
-If the student lives on campus, the Dormitory Supervisor will search the student’s room.
+If a student is reported to be missing for more than 24 hours, proper campus measures will be taken to locate the student to determine their well-being.
 If the student lives off-campus, the administration will initiate a search, contacting the student’s family first.
 If needed, the administration will file a missing person’s report with the Chicago police.

 The College does not assume responsibility for stolen or damaged personal items on campus.
 There is no secure storage space on campus.
 Students are respon sible for keeping their room/car doors locked.
 The College does not tolerate the theft or damage of personal or campus property.
 Students, guilty of stealing or willfully dam aging the property of others, will be disciplined and possibly prosecuted.

 There will be an evacuation practice drill each semester.
-Students are prohibited from smoking or tampering with fire alarms in the dormitory building.
+Students are prohibited from smoking or tampering with fire alarms.
 Violations will incur a $250 fine per instance.
 Fire hazards, such as open flames (candles, incense) are strictly prohibited.
-Hotplates, electrical teapots, and microwaves can only be used in the kitchen areas.
 Entryways and fire exits must remain unobstructed.